biganton/reservation-app/README.md

 ```

 In order to ensure the security of the reservation procedure, additional procedures have been used to check whether the specified customer and table exist in the database.
-Before adding a reservation to the database, the corresponding trigger checks whether it collides with any already existing reservations.
+Before adding a reservation to the database, the corresponding trigger checks whether it collides with any already existing reservation.
 Another trigger adds log to the table.

 ``` sql